Rudolf Höss: Auschwitz command

 Höss was dispatched to evaluate the feasibility of establishing a concentration camp in western Poland, a territory Germany had incorporated into the province of Upper Silesia.
-His favorable report led to the creation of Auschwitz and his appointment as its commandant.
+His favorable report led to the creation of the Auschwitz camps and his appointment as commandant.
 The camp was built around an old Austro-Hungarian (and later Polish) army barracks near the town of Oświęcim; its German name was Auschwitz.
 Höss commanded the camp for three and a half years, during which he expanded the original facility into a sprawling complex known as Auschwitz-Birkenau concentration camp.
 Höss had been ordered "to create a transition camp for ten thousand prisoners from the existing complex of well-preserved buildings," and he went to Auschwitz determined "to do things differently" and develop a more efficient camp than those at Dachau and Sachsenhausen, where he had previously served.
 Höss lived at Auschwitz in a villa with his wife and five children.

-The earliest inmates at Auschwitz were Soviet prisoners-of-war and Polish prisoners, including peasants and intellectuals.
-Some 700 arrived in June 1940, and were told they would not survive more than three months.
+The earliest inmates at Auschwitz were Soviet prisoners-of-war and Polish prisoners including peasants and intellectuals.
+Some 700 arrived in June 1940 and were told that they would not survive more than three months.
 At its peak, Auschwitz comprised three separate facilities: Auschwitz I, Auschwitz II-Birkenau and Auschwitz III-Monowitz.
-These included many satellite sub-camps, and the entire camp was built on about 8,000 ha that had been cleared of all inhabitants.
+These included many satellite sub-camps, and the entire camp complex was built on about 8,000 ha that had been cleared of all inhabitants.
 Auschwitz I was the administrative centre for the complex; Auschwitz II Birkenau was the extermination camp where most of the murders were committed; and Auschwitz III Monowitz was the slave-labour camp for I.G.
 Farbenindustrie AG, and later other German industries.
-The main purpose of Monowitz was the production of buna, a form of synthetic rubber.
+The main purpose of Monowitz was the production of a form of synthetic rubber called "buna" and synthetic oil.

 Most infamous at Auschwitz I, the original camp, was Block 11 and the courtyard between Blocks 10 and 11.
 High stone walls and a massive wooden gate shielded Nazi brutality from observers.
-A condemned prisoner was led from Block 11, naked and bound, to the Death Wall at the back of the courtyard.
-A member of the Political Department then shot the prisoner in the back of the head with a small caliber pistol to minimize noise.
+Condemned prisoners were led from Block 11, naked and bound, to the Death Wall at the back of the courtyard.
+A member of the Political Department then shot the prisoners in the back of the head, using a small-caliber pistol to minimize noise.
 As punishment, Höss also employed standing cells in Block 11.
-On multiple occasions, he condemned ten random prisoners to death by starvation in a Block 11 cell in retaliation for the escape of one inmate.
+On many occasions, he condemned 10 random prisoners to death by starvation in a Block 11 cell in retaliation for the escape of one inmate.